tianlongcai/vertmolrate/README.md

 3. Outputs

-  Results for the main figures and supplementary figures.
+- MainFigures: Results of the main figures produced by the R scripts.

-- MainFigures
-- Supplementary
+- Supplementary: Results of the supplementary figures produced by the R scripts.